Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Results

-The right column of Figure~\ref{fig:tesc} shows the $\Delta t_{\rm esc}$ distribution in terms of its normalized form, $\tilde{t}\equiv\Delta t_{\rm esc}\omega\Etilde^2$.
-This is motivated by the approximate scaling relation $\Delta t_{\rm esc}\propto\omega^{-1}\Etilde^{-2}$ derived by FH00 for the most common case $0<\Etilde\ll 1$ \citep[see also][]{TanikawaFukushige2010,Renaud2011}.
-If this scaling relation is correct, $\tilde{t}$ distributions at different $\Etilde$ under this limit should be nearly identical.
-They should also roughly match the fitted $\tilde{t}$ distributions from Figure~9/Table~1 of FH00 (dotted black) since $\Etilde$ is independent of the number $N$ of bodies in the GC---their Equation~(9)---and weakly dependent on the central concentration or assumed $\phigal$ \citep{TanikawaFukushige2010}.
-But cumulatively, there are significant differences between FH00's setup and our own; the former assumed a Keplerian (instead of logarithmic) Galactic potential and sampled PEs from a static \cite{King1966} GC potential while we sample from (and even evolve trajectories within) a complexly time-dependent \texttt{CMC} potential featuring large density fluctuations, velocity anisotropy, and $\Etilde$ drawing from numerous (strong) ejection mechanisms.
+Figure~\ref{fig:tesc}'s right column shows the $\Delta t_{\rm esc}$ distribution in normalized form, $\tilde{t}\equiv\Delta t_{\rm esc}\omega\Etilde^2$.
+This is motivated by the approximate scaling relation $\Delta t_{\rm esc}\propto\omega^{-1}\Etilde^{-2}$ derived by FH00 for the most common case $\Etilde\ll 1$ \citep[see also][]{TanikawaFukushige2010,Renaud2011}.
+If this scaling is correct, $\tilde{t}$ distributions at different $\Etilde$ in this limit should be nearly identical.
+They should also roughly match the fitted $\tilde{t}$ distributions from Figure~9/Table~1 of FH00 (dotted black) since $\Etilde$ is independent of $N$---their Equation~(9)---and weakly dependent on the central concentration or assumed $\phigal$ \citep{TanikawaFukushige2010}.
+But cumulatively, there are significant differences between FH00's setup and our own; the former assumed a Keplerian (instead of logarithmic) $\phigal$ and sampled PEs from a static \cite{King1966} $\phiclus$ while we sample PEs from (and for the lower panels, even evolve trajectories within) \texttt{CMC}'s time-dependent $\phiclus$.
+This $\phiclus$ features large density fluctuations (gravothermal oscillations), velocity anisotropy, and $\Etilde$ drawing from numerous escape mechanisms.